Pakistani ‘street food’ draws large crowd at UN

-Pakistani cuisine attracted a large crowd at the United Nations’ Delegates Lounge at a special lunchtime event hosted by Pakistan’s Ambassador to the UN, Maleeha Lodhi
+UNITED NATIONS - Pakistani cuisine attracted a large crowd at the United Nations Delegates Lounge at a special lunchtime event hosted by Pakistan’s Ambassador to the UN, Maleeha Lodhi.

 “The UN provides a unique platform to promote Pakistan’s soft power and that includes our cuisine which is quite distinctive and yet familiar to many people,” the Pakistan envoy said.